PIT Count seeks to alleviate homelessness in our community

 The National Street and Shelter Point-in-Time Count — or PIT Count — is an annual effort to determine the number of people experiencing homelessness at a given point in time and is part of a national effort to identify the extent of homelessness throughout the country.

-Several agencies are coming together at the event to assist those in our community that are experiencing homelessness.
+Several agencies are coming together at the event to assist people in our community who are experiencing homelessness.
 This includes the Knights of Columbus, Central Nebraska Community Action Partnership, Supportive Services for Veterans Families, HUD-Veterans Affairs Supportive Housing, and the Veterans and Military Families Emergency Relief Organization.

 Event planning committee member Chris Wolf said that the information collected at the PIT Count will be used to help provide housing resources to those who need them.